joseeden/joeden/docs/Linux/Linux Notes/002-User-Administration.md

 useradd -s /bin/bash ted
 ```

-Note: There are multiple interactive shells like /bin/ksh, /bin/csh, /bin/bash etc. In the above example we have assigned /bin/bash to user satish.
+Note: There are multiple interactive shells like /bin/ksh, /bin/csh, /bin/bash etc. In the above example we have assigned /bin/bash to user ted.

 ## Task 13